maxpowel/StateMachine/README.md

 States contain the machine logic of the program.
 The machine only evaluates the current state until a transition occurs that points to another state.

-To evaluate a piece of code only once while the machine is in a particular state, you can use the machine.evaluateOnce attribute.
+To evaluate a piece of code only once while the machine is in a particular state, you can use the machine.executeOnce attribute.
 It is true each time the machine enters a new state until the first transition is evaluated.

 ## TRANSITIONS
 Each state has transitions defined in setup().
 Transitions require two parameters,